Diagnosing starter problems, begins with knowing the basics, of how an engine actually starts.

 Starter Drive And Flywheel Problems ( ring gear )

 Watch out for damaged teeth on the flywheel.
 If the starter can’t engage with the flywheel, it can’t crank the engine.
 If the starter cranks the engine normally, but you hear a grinding noise after the engine starts.
 Then, the starter drive may be hanging up.

 As a result, preventing the starter drive gear, from retracting away from the flywheel.
-This can damage both the starter drive gear, the starter and the teeth on the flywheel.
-This helps when, diagnosing starter problems.
+This can damage both the starter drive gear, and the teeth on the flywheel.
+This is something you don’t want to see, when diagnosing starter problems.

 Starter Replacement Tips: